Parallelize 'strucchange' functions

 bp.seat <- breakpoints(y ~ ylag1 + ylag12, data = seatbelt, h = 0.1) |> futurize()

-lines(bp.seat, breaks = 2)This will parallelize the dynamic programming algorithm used by algorithm for computing the optimal breakpoints, given that we have set up parallel workers, e.g.
+lines(bp.seat, breaks = 2)This will parallelize the dynamic programming algorithm for computing the optimal breakpoints, given that we have set up parallel workers, e.g.

 plan(multisession)The built-in multisession backend parallelizes on your